Continued from Fashion Faux Pas

 As I got closer he tilted his head sideways with one eyebrow raised and asked, “You changed?”

 I sat down on a rock that was next to the door and said, “Yep.
 You know, George, that dress is way too fancy to wear on a weekday anyway.
 I have decided I will only wear it on Sundays.”

 He pulled his hands out of his pockets, pushed himself off the wall, pulled his hair back, and laughed as he walked toward me and sat down beside me.
 I covered my face with my hands, laughed, and shook my head with embarrassment.
 We just sat there for a while and laughed.

 “Hey, what are you doing tomorrow afternoon,” he asked.

 “Not much,” I replied.

-“Do you remember Felicity that works at the factory?
-You know the one that called you a schmuck,” he asked.
+“Do you remember Felicity who works at the factory?
+You know the one who called you a schmuck,” he asked.

 “Yes, how could I forget her,” I answered.

 “She is bringing her friend over to get a tattoo.
 Would you like to come over and watch?
 Felicity asked about you the other day and said she would love to see you.
 They are coming around two o’clock,” he said.

 I thought, “Tomorrow is Saturday, my cleaning day, but I should be done by then and I have been curious to see how tattooing works.”